 Applicants must successfully pass written tests designed to determine suitability for a trooper position.
 These tests measure the primary skills critical to successfully learn and perform the job duties.

-Applicants will be administered the National Police Officer Selection Test and the Wonderlic Personnel Test the morning of the first day of testing in each location.
+The National Police Officer Selection Test (POST) and Wonderlic Personnel Test will be administered the morning on the first day of testing in each location.

-We will be administering Sections I, II, III of the National Police Officer Selection Test (POST).
+Sections I, II, and III of the POST will be administered.
 Applicants must achieve at least 70 percent in each section to move on to phase 3.
 To review the study guide and sample test, click here.

-Applicants who pass the written tests will be administered the Minnesota Multi-Phasic Inventory II (MMPI II) and California Personality Inventory (CPI) the afternoon of the first day of testing in each location.
+Applicants who pass the written tests will be administered the Minnesota Multi-Phasic Inventory II (MMPI II) and California Personality Inventory (CPI) the afternoon of the first day of testing.
 These tests appraise an individual’s interests, attitude and other characteristics.